J3RN/blog/content/posts/2021-10-14-elixir-behaviours-vs-protocols.md

 > A behaviour module defines a set of functions and macros (referred to as callbacks) that callback modules implementing that behaviour must export.

-A commonly use behaviour is GenServer, used like so:
+For instance, a commonly used behaviour is GenServer, used like so:

 ```elixir
 defmodule MyApp.APICache do